kuworking/kuworking-themes-workspace/themes/kuworking-theme-afiliate/README.md

-# Gatsby THEME TWO — by kuworking
+# Gatsby THEME AFFILIATE — by kuworking

 This is the starter of Gatsby kuworking THEME TWO, which itself uses the kuworking [THEME CORE](https://github.com/kuworking/gatsby-theme-kuworking-core)

-You can find the demo of the theme [here](https://www.kuworking.com/themes/two) and other themes by kuworking [here](https://www.kuworking.com/themes)
+You can find the demo of the theme [here](https://www.kuworking.com/themes/affiliate) and other themes by kuworking [here](https://www.kuworking.com/themes)

 ## Characteristics